cisagov/ScubaGear/baselines/exo.md

 If all checks pass, the user is redirected to the original URL.

-Microsoft Defender includes link scanning capabilities Use of Microsoft Defender is not strictly required for this purpose;
+Microsoft Defender for Office 365 includes link scanning capabilities.
+Use of Microsoft Defender is not strictly required for this purpose;
 any product that fulfills the requirements outlined in this baseline policy group may be used.
-If the agency is using Microsoft Defender to meet this baseline policy group, see the following policy of the CISA M365 Security Configuration Baseline for Defender for Office 365 for additional guidance.
+If the agency is using Microsoft Defender for Office 365 to meet this baseline policy group, see the following policy of the CISA M365 Security Configuration Baseline for Defender for Office 365 for additional guidance.

 - [MS.DEFENDER.1.3v1 \| CISA M365 Security Configuration Baseline for Defender for Office 365](./defender.md#msdefender13v1).
   - All users SHALL be added to Defender for Office 365 Protection in either the standard or strict preset security policy.